andrebolina/financial-wellness-test/README.md

 ## Web Interface
 ### Development notes
-I've decided to use Create React App (CRA)..
+I've decided to use Create React App (CRA) to have a quicker start.
+Also, since the THA requirements aren't complex, I thought I wouldn't need any specific Webpack config.
+However, if necessary, it's possible, and I did it to use absolute paths and get a cleaner code.

-I've decided to create my own components instead use a third-party library (e.g. Material-UI) since we have a own UI style.
-Therefore, it would require a lot of classes/styles override in the library components.
-Creating my own components I've reached in same result with a smaller bundle size, providing smooth maintenances (less broken updates and conflicts with another libraries) and turning it easier to be incorpored on another project.
+Since THA has its UI style, I've decided to create my components instead of using a third-party library (e.g., Material-UI).
+Otherwise, it would require a lot of classes/styles override in the external library components.
+I've reached the same result with a smaller bundle creating my components.
+Besides it, avoiding third-party libraries provides smooth maintenances and makes it easier to incorporate on another project.

-I've decided to use component wrapper ...
+*For the form + result components I've thought about use a state management library (e.g., Redux or React Query) or another decided to use component wrapper ...

-I've decided to use a lot of dev dependencies ...
+From the dev environment perspective, I've decided to use React Testing Library and Jest for the unit tests and Prettier + Eslint to control the code's format and quality.
+I've decided to use CSS modules to avoid shared styles side-effects and allow a better files structure organization (all files for a single component live in one place).
+Also, I've used the theme structure to share styles/UI values and facilitate changes in the future.

 ### Requirements